Flipron: 2010/11: The Coolest Names in Showbiz and US tour

 A new single, the ska flavoured "The Coolest Names in Showbiz", again produced by Rat Scabies, was released in July 2010.
 The song made its live debut at the Bath Komedia supporting The (English) Beat.

 In August 2010, Flipron returned to the Gilded Balloon at the Edinburgh Fringe Festival, this time for a nine-night residency.
 In September 2010, they toured the US for the first time with John Thompson (who also plays with the current line up of The Selecter) on bass and returned to the US in March 2011 to appear at the South By Southwest festival in Austin, Texas.
 The single "The Stupidest Face in Town" was released in June 2011.

 From 2010 to 2011 live bass duties were shared by John Thompson and Nick Walkling.
 Tom Granville joined as a permanent member in August 2011.

 2012/13: Firework Shoes

 In 2012 they recorded their fourth album, Firework Shoes.
-As with Gravity Calling, Rat Scabies produced the album and David M Allen mixed it, and here backing vocals were supplied by Liz Gilbert.
+As with Gravity Calling, Rat Scabies produced the album and David M Allen mixed it, and backing vocals were supplied by Liz Gilbert.
 A new single, "The Comet Returns", featuring The Specials singer Neville Staple was released in September 2012.
 The video for the song was filmed in Coventry at the recently opened Two Tone Village.